maseev/narwhal/README.md

 -----------------------------

 Narwhal is a tiny JDBC wrapper library which provides an easy way to access to the relational databases.
-Narwhal generates generic SQL code for CRUD operations so it is supposed to work equally with the most relational databases.
+Narwhal generates generic SQL queries for CRUD operations so it is supposed to work equally with popular relational databases.

 Features
 --------
 * Provides convenient methods for manipulating entities (persist, read, update, delete).
 * Supports basic transaction management.
 * Supports connection pool;
-* Provides an easy way to map class's fields to table's columns through annotations;
+* Provides an easy way to map class fields to table columns through annotations;
 * Automatically creates instances of the mapped classes;
 * Includes a small set of convenient methods that provide an easy way to use prepared statements to query database;
 * Does all boring stuff for you (e.g. closes prepared statements and result sets, closes database connections when some error occurs);